 Some classic cars can be temperamental and difficult to own, whilst others are easy to live with.
 Good maintenance can take care of how much stress your car causes you, as we discussed in Blog #1, but when it comes to emotional reliability, is your car consistent in the way it makes you feel?

-For most of us blokes, talking about feelings is difficult, but there is a strongly emotive side of classic car ownership.
-We love our cars.
+For some, talking about feelings is difficult, but there is a strongly emotive side of classic car ownership – a love that is buried deep within and connects us to feelings we’ve experienced over the years.

 We believe that owning a classic car shouldn’t be a battle.
 Staying on top of routine maintenance (not just of the engine but all moving and functioning components of the car) will decrease the amount of stress that you have for the vehicle, and in theory increase enjoyment.